Quora is an online platform that enables users to ask as well as answer questions about thousands of topics.

 A year later, in December, Quora became the victim of a hacking attack that comprised the data of its 100 million users.
 The hackers stole information like names, emails, encrypted passwords, questions, answers, and many more.

-In the last few years, Quora continued to expand internationally, refine its product, and since June 2020 become a fully remote company (as a result of the coronavirus pandemic).
+In the coming years, Quora continued to expand internationally, refine its product, and since June 2020 become a fully remote company (as a result of the coronavirus pandemic).

 Today, Quora boasts over 300 million users while employing more than 300 people that are scattered across the globe.